 - The drive to keep up with the fast pace of technology and design

-Here’s a Google Trends graph of searches for “UX writer” over the past ten years (2012-2022).
+Here’s a Google Trends graph of searches for “UX writer” over the past 10 years (2011-2021).
 It’s an impressive growth trajectory.

-If you’re transitioning from another writing-focused career here are some tips to get you started.
+We’ll cover how to showcase your UX writing skills in the last unit in the course, Craft your portfolio.
+If you’re transitioning from another writing-focused career, here are some tips to get you started.